faizaan1abd/mslearn-openai/Instructions/Labs/Standalone-lab2.md

    Applications for both C# and Python have been provided, as well as a sample text file you'll use to test the summarization.
 Both apps feature the same functionality.

-1. Open the built-in code editor, and observe the text file that you'll be summarizing with your model located at `text-files/sample-text.txt`.
-Use the following command to open the lab files in the code editor.
+1. Open the built-in code editor using the following command to view the lab files, including the CSharp and Python folders, which contain the application code for each language:

       ```bash
       code .
       ```

       ![](../media/it2.png)

+   💡 Use the left pane in the editor to explore the CSharp and Python folders.
+You will be updating configuration files and application logic in these directories in the upcoming steps.

 ### Validation

 <validation step="a9ae28f4-8e25-42f3-b7bd-5372ab99091f" />